 We mandate use of the government procurement card for purchases valued under £1.5k and for over that value, the type of competition ranges from a straightforward comparison of quotes to a formal sealed tender process, dependant on the commercial, operational and legal risk involved.
 We use contract conditions to manage these risks, and among these we have Conditions of Contract for Services: value under £5,000 (Purchase Order Contract Conditions) that accompany our Purchase Orders.

-We support the government’s SME target of awarding 25% of spend with third-party suppliers to SMEs by March 2015 through:
+We support the government’s SME target of awarding33% of spend with third-party suppliers to SMEs by 2020 through:

 - regularly reviewing our procurement plans to ensure that they do not prohibit SME involvement